Model-driven CT reconstruction algorithm for nano-resolution X-ray phase contrast imaging: Funding

 \section{Funding}

-This project is supported by the National Natural Science Foundation of China (12027812, 62201560), Guangdong Basic and Applied Basic Research Foundation (2021A1515111031, 2020A1515110685), and the Youth Innovation Promotion Association of the Chinese Academy of Sciences (2021362).
+National Natural Science Foundation of China (12027812), Guangdong Basic and Applied Basic Research Foundation (2021A1515111031), and the Youth Innovation Promotion Association of the Chinese Academy of Sciences (2021362).
+The experimental data was obtained by Momose's project supported by Exploratory Research for Advanced Technology (ERATO) (JPMJER1403) of Japan Science and Technology Agency.